 7(k) Schedule.
 Campus Police may be assigned to work a schedule that repeats in a period of up to twenty-eight (28) calendar days.

 Floating Work Schedules.
-Floating work schedules may be used by the University in the Custodial Supervisors and Leads, Maintenance Custodians, Dining Services, Stage Manager, Recreation and Athletic Specialist 4 and Transportation Services departments for
+Floating work schedules may be used by the University in the Custodial Supervisors and Leads, Maintenance Custodians, Dining Services, Stage Manager, Recreation and Athletic Specialists and Transportation Services departments and for other

-employees who volunteer.
+positions as deemed appropriate by the Union and the Univeristy.
 Vacant positions may also be assigned a floating schedule.
 Employees working floating work schedules will have assigned daily hours that may vary during a workweek to meet operational needs.
 Floating work schedules will include at least two (2) consecutive days off in a seven (7) day period; days off will generally be the same from workweek to workweek.
 Any split shifts required of employees working a floating work schedule will include no more than two segments in a day.

 Schedule Changes.
 The University may change the schedule of employees working a regular schedule or who are assigned to work an alternate schedule (as provided in Section 20.2.2(a), subject to the following: